Sharon H. Venne

 Sharon H. Venne (masko-nôcokwêsiw manitoukan) is a Cree woman from Treaty 6 in Saskatchewan.
-She is originally from Muskeg Lake Cree First Nation in Saskatchewan.
+She is originally from the Muskeg Lake Cree First Nation in Saskatchewan.
 Her publications have been used to write the clauses found in the United Nations Declaration on the Rights of Indigenous Peoples and she has worked to secure a United Nations study on Treaties.

-Professional life

 Education

 Venne is a PhD candidate in the history department of the University of Alberta.
-She began her educational career in 1974 with an Arts Certificate from Malaspinia College.
+She began her educational career in 1974 with an Arts Certificate from Malaspina College.
 She then went on to complete an Honors Bachelor of Arts at the University of Victoria, followed by a Bachelor of Native Law at the University of Saskatchewan and a Bachelor of Law (LLB) at the University of Victoria in 1979.
 Venne was the first Aboriginal ever to graduate with a Masters of Law degree (LLM) from the University of Alberta in 1987.